top of page

 average rating is null out of 5

-Chevelon Canyon Lake is a hidden gem nestled on the Mogollon Rim in northern Arizona, maintained by the Apache-Sitgreaves National Forests.
-This small, narrow reservoir, constructed in 1965 for flood control and recreation, spans 200 acres with an average depth of 35 feet.
-It's formed by an earthen dam that impounds Chevelon Creek within Chevelon Canyon.
-The lake is fed by several sources, including Long Tom Tank, Willow Springs Lake, and Woods Canyon Lake, which all drain into upper Chevelon Creek before flowing through Chevelon Canyon Lake and onward to the Little Colorado River.
+Chevelon Canyon Lake, a hidden gem tucked in the picturesque Mogollon Rim of northern Arizona, offers a serene retreat for outdoor enthusiasts.
+Managed by the Apache-Sitgreaves National Forests, the lake is a small, narrow reservoir formed by an earthen dam on Chevelon Creek, within Chevelon Canyon.
+Constructed in 1965 for flood control and recreation, the lake spans 200 acres with an average depth of 35 feet, and is fed by various sources, including Long Tom Tank, Willow Springs Lake, and Woods Canyon Lake.

 Mogollon Rim, Arizona